ATXtoday City Guide Play Banner

 It’s all vegan, but there’s something for everyone at Counter Culture.

 Counter Culture | 11 a.m.-3:30 p.m.
-Saturdays + Sundays | 2337 E. Cesar Chavez St.
+Saturdays + Sundays | 2908 Fruth St.

 This all-vegan restaurant offers (cashew) cheesy American food options and $6.50 brunch mimosas.
 Read more about Counter Culture’s sustainability practices.
+This location is temporarily closed while the new spot in Windsor Park is under construction.

-Phoebe’s Diner | 7 a.m.- 3 p.m. daily | Multiple locations
+Phoebe’s Diner | 7 a.m.-3 p.m. daily | Multiple locations

 Phoebe’s is another great option for midday breakfast lovers — we recommend the baked eggs and Brussels sprouts.